Flushing, Queens, Brooklyn, Bronx, NYC, Garden City, Nassau & Suffolk County NY Attorneys

 New York has special laws in place to protect construction workers.
 While filing for workers compensation is always an option, in many instances injured construction workers can also bring a claim against property owners, their agents and contractors.
 Workers compensation may not cover the extent of serious injury expenses and having a second claim where you seek damages for pain and suffering and other compensatory or punitive damages may be necessary.
 An attorney can evaluate the potential of pursuing a case to recover damages from the exorbitant costs associated with incapacity and severe traumatic injury.

-Consult with Our Lawyers to Find Out More about Construction Injury Claims
+Consult with Our Construction Accident Attorneys to Find Out More about Construction Injury Claims

 If you suffer from serious construction injuries, you should seek legal counsel.
 Insurance companies look for ways to settle quickly but typically with the purpose of cutting their costs and all too often to the detriment of the injured party.
 An experienced construction accident lawyer can advise whether the settlement offer is fair and whether it will cover your expenses.